stereobooster/astro-digital-garden/packages/website/src/content/docs/recipes/rehype-plugins-for-code.md

 </pre>
 ```

-You may need to use special configuration, because Astro (and Starlight) comes with built-in [[syntax-highlighting|code highlighter]].
+You may need to use special configuration because Astro (and Starlight) comes with a built-in [[syntax-highlighting|code highlighter]].

 ## Astro

-To use with Astro, you need to disable built-in syntax highlighting and put it after your plugin:
+To use it with Astro, you need to disable the built-in syntax highlighting and apply your plugin afterward:

 ```js {2, 6, 8-9}
 // astro.config.mjs